Why Fight My DWI Case?

 Drivers convicted of a second NJ DWI offense within 10 years face substantially harsher penalties than first-time NJ drunk drivers.
 This is why drivers who plead guilty to a first-time driving under the influence charge without thoroughly challenging it, end up regretting it later.

 License suspension causes numerous problems for employment, social planning, and family transportation needs.
-First offense New Jersey DWI / DUI with a blood alcohol level of 0.15% or higher carries a 4 to 6 month license suspension.
+First offense New Jersey DWI / DUI with a blood alcohol level of 0.15% or higher carries a 3 month license suspension.
 Second offense New Jersey DWI / DUI and Refusal to Submit to a breath test each carry a 1 to 2 year license suspension.
 Third offense NJ DWI / DUI and Refusal to Submit to a breath test each carry an 8 year license suspension.
 Convictions of both the New Jersey DWI / DUI charge and the Refusal charge in second and third offenses will double the license suspension.

 Jail time is a significant consideration for second or greater offenders.
 While first offenses carry the possibility of up to 30 days in jail, incarceration is unlikely on first offense cases, except in extreme situations.
 Convicted second offenders must be sentenced to jail for a minimum of 2 days and a maximum of 90 days.
 Third offenders must serve 180 days in jail, without parole.
 Jail time can be reduced up to 90 days in a qualified in patient alcohol and drug rehabilitation program.